oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-02-props-02-document.md

 Any issuing party using a CSAF document as basis and modifying it MUST create a new revision history tracking the modified document.
 This applies especially to CSAF multiplier.

-> The new revision history ensures that the CSAF document can be found and downloaded by CSAF downloaders that retrieve just those
+> The new revision history (and consequently the corresponding ensures `current_release_date`) that the CSAF document can be found
-> CSAF documents that have a newer `current_release_date` than the timestamp of their last visit at this source (incremental download).
+> and downloaded by CSAF downloaders that retrieve just those CSAF documents that have a newer `current_release_date` than the timestamp
+> of their last visit at this source (incremental download).

 ##### Document Property - Tracking - Status